tapanther/Tritan/docs/CampaignLog_0.md

 ---

-Upon reaching the Zhackson manor, the Party discovers that the manor grounds have been turned into a smaller version of the Nonewallow, complete with a permanent rain of ash.
+Upon reaching the Zhackson manor, the Party discovers that the manor grounds have been turned into a smaller version of the [Nonewallow][Nonewallow], complete with a permanent rain of ash.

 ---

 *570Y 2M 6KAL*

 The Party finds the remains of a refugee camp hidden within an iron mine at the foot of the Ophidian Mountains.
-Wagon tracks and spent supplies with REF markings suggest that a Republic Army group relieved the refugees and took them westward to flee the gnolls.
+Wagon tracks and spent supplies with REF markings suggest that a [Republic][Republic of Siddarmark] Army group relieved the refugees and took them westward to flee the gnolls.

 ---